deepakmahakale/kamal_wiki/_posts/2024-08-12-how-to-restart-traefik-with-kamal.md

 layout: single
 title: How to restart Traefik with Kamal?
 description: &description >
-  This article explains how to restart Traefik with Kamal.
+  Need to restart Traefik for your Kamal deployment?
+  Discover the commands for restarting and rebooting Traefik, plus when to use each.
+  Keep your routing smooth - check out the guide!
 excerpt: *description
 date: 2024-08-12
 categories: